-Conclusions about the hypothesized MOA.
-PCP induces tumors in rodents and there is some evidence of carcinogenicity in humans; however, limited experimental evidence on the MOA is available at this time.
+Conclusions about the hypothesized mode of action.
+PCP induces tumors in rodents and there is some evidence of carcinogenicity in humans; however, available experimental information does not support the identification of key events in the mode of action of PCP carcinogenicity.
 The potential for PCP to induce oxidative DNA damage is mostly supported by a few animal and in vitro studies.
-The available evidence suggests that PCP's paraand possibly ortho-hydroquinone, and -benzoquinone metabolites are the principal biologically reactive intermediates.
+The available evidence suggests that PCP's para- and possibly orthohydroquinone and benzoquinone metabolites are the principal biologically reactive intermediates.
 These intermediates can form direct DNA adducts; however, because there is weak evidence for PCP-induced direct mutations in traditional tests, the intermediates are likely unstable.
-The hydroquinone/benzoquinone metabolites undergo redox cycling resulting in the formation of ROS and 8-OH-dG that in turn can result in chromosomal damage.
+The hydroquinone/benzoquinone metabolites undergo redox cycling resulting in the formation of ROS and 8-OH-dG that, in turn, can result in chromosomal damage.
 SCEs, CAs, and SSBs have been demonstrated in animals in vivo and in cell culture, but similar evidence in PCP-exposed humans has been less than conclusive.
-The influence of oxidative stress on the DNA-damaging action by PCP is supported by amelioration of these effects with the application of ROS scavengers and other antioxidants (Lin et al., 2001; Jansson and Jansson, 1992).
+The influence of oxidative stress on the DNA-damaging action by PCP is supported by reduction of these effects with the application of ROS scavengers and other antioxidants (Lin et al., 2001; Jansson and Jansson, 1992).